 Preliminary and follow-up discussions have been held with government agencies.
-Following meetings on June 23, 1998, an action plan has been agreed upon.
+Following meetings on June 23, 1998, an action plan was agreed upon.
 Working with the appropriate agencies, Petitioner will identify the buffer and wetland areas and submit a map and statement outlining the limits of development to ensure encroachment into these areas is avoided.
 If it is necessary for construction to occur in these areas Petitioner will obtain appropriate permits prior to commencing any construction there.
 As of this writing we are awaiting a response from USFWS and Army Corps of Engineers as to the validity of current boundaries of wetland areas for Puali Stream.
-Per your July 1, 1998 letter, upon completion we will provide you with a map of the agreed upon buffer areas as well as a statement of development policy regarding these areas.
+Upon completion we will provide boundaries of wetland areas for Puali Stream.
+Upon completion we will provide you with a map of the agreed upon buffer areas as well as a statement of development policy regarding these areas.